arifsadiq/go-web-app/README.md

+# Download Go

+The go1.22.5 can be downloaded from https://go.dev/dl/ depends upon your platform.

 # Go Web Application

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.